Upper back pain has causes ranging from acid reflux to heart problems to a number of cancers.

 One may be acid reflux and one may be any number of other conditions that can cause discomfort in the back, including some cancers.

-See a doctor if the discomfort or aching persists despite trying conservative measures to eliminate it.
+You need to see your doctor if the discomfort or aching in your back persists despite trying conservative measures to eliminate it.

 Dr. Black has presented many GI-related research papers at national conferences.
 He is an active member of Norman Regional Hospital, and West Norman Endoscopy Center.